Australian Antarctic Territory: Area

-The AAT consists of all the islands and territory south of 60°S and between 44°38'E and 160°E, except for Adélie Land (136°E to 142°E), which divides the territory into Western AAT (the larger portion) and Eastern AAT.
-It is bounded by Queen Maud Land in the West and by Ross Dependency in the East.
+The AAT consists of all the islands and territory south of 60°S and between 44°38′E and 160°E, except for Adélie Land (136°E to 142°E), which divides the territory into Western AAT (the larger portion) and Eastern AAT.
+It is bounded by Queen Maud Land in the West and by the Ross Dependency in the East.
 The Australian Antarctic Territory is the largest of any claims to the continent, and covers nearly 5.9 million square kilometres.
-This makes up about 42 per cent of Antarctica, and would cover about 80 per cent of Mainland Australia.
-It also corresponds to roughly twice the size of Queen Maud land, India, Argentina or Kazakhstan.
+This makes up about 42% of Antarctica, and would cover about 80% of Mainland Australia.
+It also corresponds to roughly twice the size of Queen Maud Land, India, Argentina or Kazakhstan.